ksl28/Powershell/Ransomware/README.md

 Access to all domain controllers on port TCP/5985 from the server, hosting the FSRM role.

 ## Installation:
-Import-module <path to module> -force
+Import-module "<path to module>" -force

 ## Features included:
 **General**